Welcome to the Prader-Willi Syndrome Association of New Zealand

 Dec 2016 – Growth Hormone Access

 Pharmac considered submissions and removed the growth velocity barrier and allowed children to start treatment from 6 months old without the need for collecting growth data – in effect from Jan 2017.
 Unfortunately, extending treatment until 18 years was not approved.
-We met with Pharmac in September to discuss our case with senior staff, including Medical Director Dr John Wyeth.
+In September, we met with Pharmac senior staff, including Medical Director Dr John Wyeth.
 We were advised that to achieve our goal of funded GH for all people with PWS, a step by step approach is recommended - under 2’s, up to 18 years, and then adults.
 We are following this advice.
 Thank you to all who made submissions.

 Nov 2016 – Education Action – Education Amendment Bill